Dial M for Murder: Plot

-Tony Wendice, a retired English tennis player, is married to wealthy socialite Margot, who has been having an affair with American crime-fiction writer Mark Halliday.
-Unbeknownst to them, Tony has discovered their affair and is planning to have Margot killed so he can inherit her fortune.
+Tony Wendice, a retired English professional tennis player, is married to wealthy socialite Margot, who has been having an affair with Mark Halliday, an American crime-fiction writer.
+Unbeknownst to them, Tony knows about the affair and plots Margot's murder to inherit her fortune, fearing a divorce would leave him penniless.

-Tony is aware that Charles Swann, an old acquaintance from Cambridge University, has become a small-time con man with a criminal record.
-Tony invites Swann to his Maida Vale flat on a pretext, and tells him of Margot's affair.
-Tony also confides that six months previously, he stole Margot's handbag, which contained a love letter from Mark, and anonymously blackmailed her.
-After tricking Swann into leaving his fingerprints on the letter, Tony entraps him, threatening to turn him in as Margot's blackmailer unless he kills Margot.
-With the added inducement of £1,000 in cash, Swann agrees to the murder and Tony explains his plan.
-Tony and Mark will attend a party while Margot stays home alone.
-At a specific time when Margot is certain to be in bed, Swann will enter the flat using Margot's latchkey, which Tony will stash under the foyer carpet, and hide.
-Minutes later, Tony will telephone the flat from the party and Swann will kill Margot when she answers the call.
-Swann will then whistle over the phone to signal the job is done, leave signs of a burglary gone wrong, and replace the key under the foyer carpet when he departs.
+Tony is also aware that Charles Swann, an old acquaintance from Cambridge University, is a small-time con man with a criminal record.
+Tony invites Swann to his Maida Vale flat on a pretext and tells him about Margot's affair.
+Tony also confides that six months previously he had stolen Margot's handbag, which contained a love letter from Mark, and had anonymously blackmailed her.
+Tony tricks Swann into leaving his fingerprints on the blackmail letter, effectively entrapping him.
+He then threatens to expose Swann as the blackmailer unless he agrees to kill Margot.
+With the added inducement of £1,000 in cash, Swann agrees to the murder.
+Tony then explains that he and Mark will attend a party while Margot stays at home alone.
+At a specific time when Margot is certain to be in bed, Swann will enter the front door of the building, which is always unlocked, and will enter the locked door of the flat with Margot's latchkey, which Tony will hide on the staircase under a carpet.
+Tony will then telephone the flat from the party and Swann will kill Margot when she answers the call.
+Swann will whistle over the phone to signal the job is done, then create signs of a burglary gone wrong and put the key back under the staircase carpet as he is leaving the building.

-The following night, Swann enters the flat and Tony calls as planned.
-When Margot comes to the phone, Swann tries to strangle her with his scarf, but she fatally stabs him with scissors.
-Upon hearing Margot plead for help instead of Swann's whistle, Tony advises her not to speak to anyone.
-He returns home, calls the police, sends Margot to bed, and transfers what he thinks is Margot's key from Swann's pocket into her handbag.
+The following night, Swann enters the flat, and Tony rings as planned.
+When Margot answers the phone, Swann tries to strangle her with his scarf, but she fatally stabs him with scissors.
+Upon hearing Margot plead for help instead of Swann's expected whistle, Tony advises her not to speak to anyone.
+He returns home, calls the police, sends Margot to bed and transfers what he thinks is Margot's key from Swann's pocket into her handbag.
 He also attempts to frame Margot by planting Mark's letter on Swann and destroying Swann's scarf.